Bellerbys College: Ownership

 In 1994 the business together with the Embassy schools became British Study Group, later Study Group International, later to become owned by the Daily Mail Group before being sold on to the Australian Champ group.

 On July 1, 2010, Providence Equity Partners took ownership of Study Group and in February 2019, Ardian, a private investment house, announced that it had acquired a majority stake in Study Group.

 Growth

 In 1996 Bellerbys opened a campus in the north of Cambridge and the following year took over a school in Wadhurst, East Sussex, expanding to cater to growing demand for British education overseas.
 Then in 1998 a London centre opened on the campus of the Roehampton Institute, University of Surrey (later Roehampton University).
-The college was based in Downshire House, a grade II Listed building in Roehampton, for four years until moving to custom-built premises in Greenwich which it.
+The college was based in Downshire House, a grade II Listed building in Roehampton, for four years until moving to custom-built premises, Bounty House, in Greenwich.
 Bellerbys Cambridge added its Queens Campus in 1999 and an Oxford campus opened on Broad Street in 2002.

+Rape

+In January 2011, an 18-year-old Malaysian Bellerbys girl student was gang raped at the school's Bounty House halls of residence following a disco at its nearby Greenwich campus.
+The four perpetrators, three of whom were the sons of Russian oligarchs, were all fellow students at the college; they were sentenced to a total of thirty-five years in prison.

+Teacher "struck off"

+In 2015, a biology teacher at Bellerbys' Cambridge site was banned from teaching for an indefinite period after kissing a student on the lips in a "sexually motivated" manner.

+Closure

+Bellerbys College closed their Cambridge campus on 31 August 2020.
+In September 2022, Bellerbys College closed in its entirety.